Meet the team

 Richard S Smith, he/him/his

 My research passion is to understand fundamental biophysical mechanisms of human neocortex development, including how aberrant cellular excitability affects key biological processes underlying human neurodevelopmental diseases.
 For my postdoctoral training, I transitioned from neurobiology-based methods in mouse sensory processing (Ph.D), to molecular and genetic approaches in human neurodevelopment (Post-doc).
 During my training with Dr. Christopher Walsh’s research group, I developed expertise in human genetics, molecular approaches, ferret and mouse cortex model, and single cell technologies.
-My laboratory will work at this intersectional field of functional neurogenomics, moving human genetics findings into biologically relevant data and potentially therapeutics.
+My laboratory works at the intersectional field of functional neurogenomics, moving human genetics findings into biologically relevant data and potentially therapeutics.
 During graduate school and post-doc, I have devoted significant efforts to training young scientists, particularly students from backgrounds underrepresented in science, and I plan to continue these important mentorship opportunities throughout my career.

 My time outside the lab includes my family, singing and music, Photography/print making, technology/gadgets.